Correlation functions for strongly confined wormlike chains: Conclusions and Discussion

-The statistics for slit-confined chains are accurately predicted for both the transverse and longitudinal dimensions (unlike cylindrical confinement), and in this paper I have suggested a method by which predictions about the transverse statistics of the chains can be made using only direct observations of the longitudinal dimensions.
+The statistics for slit-confined chains are accurately predicted for both the transverse and longitudinal dimensions (unlike cylindrical confinement), and in this paper we have suggested a method by which predictions about the transverse statistics of the chains can be made using only direct observations of the longitudinal dimensions.
 This theory can in principle be extended to account for external tensions or fields, which have previously been realized experimentally\cite{Yeh:2016bs}, to better understand the the stretching of confined DNA in single molecule experiments.
-Throughout this paper I have relied on the assumption that electrostatic effects are negligible, with the underlying approximation that the electrostatic contribution to the persistence length ($l_p=l_{bare}+l_{el}$) is independent of $R$.
-This theoretical approach can be applied to determine\cite{Ha:1995iy} $l_{el}(R)$ for slit-confined charged WLCs to validate this underlying assumption of a constant $l_{el}$, a possible avenue for future work.
-The accuracy of the theory for both transverse and longitudinal correlation functions for slit-confined chains suggests the approaches described in this paper may prove useful for better understanding a wide range of experimentally relevant conditions.
+Throughout this paper we have relied on an assumption that electrostatic and excluded volume effects are perturbative, with the underlying approximation that the contribution of those interactions to the persistence length ($l_{total}=l_{p}+l_{int}$) is independent of $R$.
+This theoretical approach\cite{Ha:1995iy} can be applied to determine $l_{el}(R)$ for slit-confined charged WLCs to validate this underlying assumption of a constant $l_{el}$, a possible avenue for future work.
+It is worth emphasizing that the method of inferring $\bar u$ from observable statistics in the to predict $\langle R_\perp^2\rangle$ does not depend on the assumption that $l_p$ is known, but rather under the assumption that the wormlike chain model can be used at all.
+Assuming the statistics of an interacting, stiff chain can be recovered using a renormalized wormlike chain, we expect the MF theory and inference method described here to be useful.